 How to fight a development in your local area

 The Australian Koala Foundation is frequently contacted by members of the community concerned about developments taking place in their local area.
-And, like those that contact us, we want to see the trees and the koala protected.
+And, like those that contact us, we want to see the trees and the Koala protected.
 But the sad truth is that the laws of this country do not protect Koalas.
 The AKF cannot help stop a development that will have a significant impact on Koalas because there is currently no law that will let us help.
-When people contact us about development, one of the first bits of advice we give is that, "the presence of Koalas will not stop this development."
-That is why the AKF is committed to a Koala Protection Act, a simple piece of Federal legislation that will provide meaningful protection for Koalas across the country.
+When people contact us about development, one of the first bits of advice we give is that, “the presence of Koalas will not stop this development.”
+That is why the AKF is committed to the Koala Protection Act, a simple piece of Federal legislation that will provide meaningful protection for Koalas across the country.
 If you want to help see this happen, please join the Koala Army.

 The trees are coming down

 If the trees are already being knocked down, it is likely too late to protect a site.
 The time to take action is before any approval to clear has been granted.
 Once a proponent has permission to clear trees from all the relevant agencies, there is little that can be done to stop the clearing.

 Of course there is one caveat.
 If trees are being knocked down without the permission of Local Government (and in some instances State Government), then any clearing may be illegal.